oobabooga/text-generation-webui/README.md

 That's it.
 The UI will detect it automatically.

-To check what will fit your GPU, you can use the [VRAM Calculator](https://huggingface.co/spaces/oobabooga/accurate-gguf-vram-calculator).
+To estimate how much memory a model will use, you can use the [GGUF Memory Calculator](https://huggingface.co/spaces/oobabooga/accurate-gguf-vram-calculator).

 <details>
 <summary>Other model types (Transformers, EXL3)</summary>